 Margaret Meps Schulte is the founder of 3 Choices Creative Communications.
 With 35 years of experience in nonprofit and corporate communications, her life’s mission is to deliver the right information to the right people in the right format.

-Meps launched her communications career at Battelle Memorial Institute, a global nonprofit science and technology organization best known as the place where the Xerox machine was developed.
-In the late 80’s, before PowerPoint was even heard of, she was using high-end computers to produce illustrations of technical concepts like artificial hearts and no-lick stamp adhesives.
+Meps launched her career at Battelle Memorial Institute, the global nonprofit science and technology organization best known as the place where the Xerox machine was developed.
+Long before PowerPoint existed, she used dedicated computer systems to illustrate things like artificial hearts and no-lick stamp adhesives.

 She relocated to the Pacific Northwest in 1995, where she worked for Arthur Andersen Business Consulting as a Knowledge Manager, Quovera as an Information Architect, and Expeditors International as a Business Analyst.